criteo/kafka-sharp/README.md

 * Be verbose when sending invalid topics
 * Better handling of shutdown
 * More logging
-* Consumer
 * More tests
 * Optimizations (more memory tuning, crc32, etc.)
 * Rewrite serialization
-* Simpler design (merge Router and Cluster for less messy metadata change management?)
+* Simpler design (merge Producer and Consumer?
+Merge all in Cluster?)
-* Front interface more like the Java official driver
+* Front interfaces more like the Java official driver
+* Implement Offset Fetch/Commit for consumers synchronization

 Inspirations:
 =============